Sajidhussain1234/nextjs-practice-project/README.md

 ## TASK DONE

-In this app I setup SignUp, Login Functionality, also set authentication for private route.
+Following Practices made:
+Setup SignUp, Login Functionality
+Added Authentication for private route
-For streamline routing by adding middleware. public routes only can be access without authToken,
+For streamline routing by adding middleware
-If user want to access public route, he must have authToken.
+Public routes only can be access without authToken, If user want to access private route, he must have authToken

 Also understand the app routing through this practice project.